 |Opportunity to nominate someone for MVP status||Yes|

-MVP status with Alaska Airlines gets you basic benefits like a 50-percent mileage bonus, reciprocal status with the oneworld alliance and the ability to qualify for upgrades.
-You’ll also qualify for priority check-in and boarding, two free checked bags, preferred seating and $50 off Alaska Lounge membership, among other perks.
+MVP status with Alaska Airlines gets you basic benefits like a 50 percent mileage bonus, reciprocal status with the Oneworld alliance and the ability to qualify for upgrades.
+You’ll also qualify for priority check-in and boarding, two free checked bags, preferred seating and an Alaska Lounge membership discount, among other perks.

 The next tier of status, known as MVP Gold, takes your benefits up a notch.
-You’ll get the same frequent flyer benefits as MVP offers, except you’ll get $100 off Alaska Lounge membership, standby and waitlist for full flights and access to an express security line at select airports.
-You’ll also get a 100-percent mileage bonus at this tier.
+You’ll get the same frequent flyer benefits as MVP offers, except standby and waitlist for full flights.
+You’ll also get a 100 percent mileage bonus at this tier.